US Coast Guard Finds One Body In Search For Dozens After Boat Capsizes - UrduPoint

 Spikes in the number of people trying to reach the United States from the Caribbean have accompanied upheavals in the region.

-US authorities noted an increase in migration from Cuba by sea in recent months.
+US authorities noted an increase in migration from Cuba by sea in late 2021.
 In July, the country saw scores of demonstrations triggered by economic strife, medical and food shortages and anger at the government.